knpuniversity/blog/what-the-rest.rst

     It also *seems* to be safe that the "main" link to the user resource is *probably* being used for CRUD operations.
-Luke suggested that some APIs break each operation down into its own link (1 link for the read/GET, 1 link for create/POST, 1 link for the update/PUT and 1 link for the delete/DELETE).
+Luke suggested that some APIs break each operation into its own link (1 link for the read/GET, 1 for create/POST, 1 for the update/PUT and 1 for the delete/DELETE).
+This fits exactly with my understanding above.
+But it also feels like overkill.
-    As I understand links, that seems to fit logically, but also feels like overkill.
-Again, resources versus links feel tricky.
+    Resources versus links feel tricky.

 We don't know exactly what to do with those links yet, but that's next.